Frédéric Chopin: Recordings

 The British Library notes that "Chopin's works have been recorded by all the great pianists of the recording era."
 The earliest recording was an 1895 performance by Paul Pabst of the Nocturne in E major, Op.
 62, No. 2.
 The British Library site makes available a number of historic recordings, including some by Alfred Cortot, Ignaz Friedman, Vladimir Horowitz, Benno Moiseiwitsch, Ignacy Jan Paderewski, Arthur Rubinstein, Xaver Scharwenka, Josef Hofmann, Vladimir de Pachmann, Moriz Rosenthal and many others.
 A select discography of recordings of Chopin works by pianists representing the various pedagogic traditions stemming from Chopin is given by James Methuen-Campbell in his work tracing the lineage and character of those traditions.

 Numerous recordings of Chopin's works are available.
-On the occasion of the composer's bicentenary, the critics of The New York Times recommended performances by the following contemporary pianists (among many others): Martha Argerich, Vladimir Ashkenazy, Emanuel Ax, Evgeny Kissin, Yundi Li, Ivan Moravec, Murray Perahia, Maurizio Pollini, and Krystian Zimerman.
+On the occasion of the composer's bicentenary, the critics of The New York Times recommended performances by the following contemporary pianists (among many others): Martha Argerich, Vladimir Ashkenazy, Emanuel Ax, Evgeny Kissin, Ivan Moravec, Murray Perahia, Maria João Pires, Maurizio Pollini, Alexandre Tharaud, Yundi, and Krystian Zimerman.
 The Warsaw Chopin Society organises the Grand prix du disque de F. Chopin for notable Chopin recordings, held every five years.

-In literature, stage, film and television
+In literature, stage, film, and television

-Chopin has figured extensively in Polish literature, both in serious critical studies of his life and music and in fictional treatments.
+Chopin has figured extensively in Polish literature, both in serious critical studies and in fictional treatments.
 The earliest manifestation was probably an 1830 sonnet on Chopin by Leon Ulrich.
-French writers on Chopin (apart from Sand) have included Marcel Proust and André Gide, and he has also featured in works of Gottfried Benn and Boris Pasternak.
-There are numerous biographies of Chopin in English (see bibliography for some of these).
+French writers on Chopin (apart from Sand) have included Marcel Proust and André Gide, and he has also featured in works by Gottfried Benn and Boris Pasternak.

+There are numerous English-language biographies of Chopin.

-Possibly the first venture into fictional treatments of Chopin's life was a fanciful operatic version of some of its events: Chopin.
-First produced in Milan in 1901, the music – based on Chopin's own – was assembled by Giacomo Orefice, with a libretto by Angiolo Orvieto.
+Possibly the first venture into fictional treatments of Chopin's life was a fanciful operatic version of some of its events: Chopin (1901).
+The music – based on Chopin's own – was assembled by Giacomo Orefice, with a libretto by Angiolo Orvieto.